JJ/raku-test-circleci/README.md

 [The `perl6-test-openssl` container](https://cloud.docker.com/u/jjmerelo/repository/docker/jjmerelo/perl6-test-openssl),
-which already includes OpenSSL, one of the most depended-upon modules in the Perl 6 ecosystem.
+which already includes OpenSSL, one of the most depended-upon modules in the Raku ecosystem.
 Use that one if it's in one of your dependencies.